 Over the past several years, she has been invited to compete at some of the world's most prestigious competitions, such as the Queen Elisabeth Competition, ARD Competition, Sendai International Competition, Michael Hill International Competition, Louis Spohr International Competition, and the Singapore International Competition.
 As a prize-winner in the Fine Arts Festival International String Competition, she gave her Weill Recital Hall debut.

-Ms. Jung is also a recipient of numerous scholarships and awards, including the Pittsburgh Concert Society Major Artist's scholarship, the Audience Prize and Director's Award from the International Concerto Competition hosted at the Music in the Mountains Festival, the Los Cancioneros Master Chorale scholarship, and the Violin Performance Award for two consecutive years from Carnegie Mellon University.
+Mimi is also a recipient of numerous scholarships and awards, including the Pittsburgh Concert Society Major Artist's scholarship, the Audience Prize and Director's Award from Music in the Mountains’ International Concerto Competition, the Los Cancioneros Master Chorale scholarship, and the Violin Performance Award for two consecutive years from Carnegie Mellon University.

 Mimi’s love for giving back to her local communities spurs her to bring music to people in hospitals, nursing homes, and retirement homes – people who need music in their lives more than ever.